Reviews Archive

 Stand out version - Mega Drive

-Plays a bit like Bubble Bobble mixed with Load Runner, the aim is to remove sections of the ground which the enemies will fall through and then quickly smack them on the head with a trowel before they get back up! the enemies also explode when you kill them which lends a strategic element to the proceedings too.
-The game looks great and has a very endearing art style to it throughout with loads of nice touches.
+Generally this plays like an update of the classic arcade game Space Panic.
+The aim is to remove sections of the ground which the enemies fall through, and then quickly smack them on the head with a trowel before they get back up! a nice new addition here over Space Panic (as well as the obviously updated graphics, and new boss fights) is the fact that the enemies now explode when you defeat them, killing anything else in close proximity, this is a great addition that lends a new strategic element to the proceedings.
+The game also looks great and has a very endearing art style to it throughout, with loads of nice touches.

 3DO